-Cost-Sharing Reductions can help offset the amount you pay out-of-pocket when using medical services or receiving health care.
-Out-of-pocket costs may include deductibles, coinsurance, and copays.
+Cost Sharing Reductions help lower the amount you pay out-of-pocket when using medical services or receiving health care.
+Common out-of-pocket costs include deductible, coinsurance, and copayment fees.

 To qualify for Cost Sharing Reductions, you must choose a Silver plan, and your income must be at or below 2.5x the Federal Poverty Line.
 You may qualify if your income falls within the following ranges:

-Generally speaking, the lower your income, the more help you will get from the government to pay for your insurance premiums through the form of a subsidy .
-In other words, those with lower incomes receive a higher Premium Tax Credit.
-If your income falls below the levels described above, you may be eligible for Medicaid depending on the state you live in.
+Within these ranges, the lower your income, the more you can save on your out-of-pocket costs.
+That is because those with lower incomes qualify for greater Cost Sharing Reductions.
+If your income falls below these levels, you may be eligible for Medicaid depending on the state you live in.
 Check with the Federal Health Insurance Marketplace or your state’s exchange to learn more.

 To see if you qualify, enter your zip code or call (844) 492-1987 to speak with an agent.